Los Angeles Unlicensed Contractors

 What is Contracting Without a License?

-Any person who advertises or puts out any sign or card or other device that would indicate to the public that he or she is a contractor, is guilty of a misdemeanor.
+Any person who advertises or puts out any sign or card or other devices that would indicate to the public that he or she is a contractor is guilty of a misdemeanor.

 Many people, especially handymen put on their card that they are not licensed contractors.
 However, if a person advertises any kind of superficial or structural building services, if that person takes a job that counts as contracting, the advertisement will still be used as a basis for prosecuting you for advertising.

 What if I Charge less than $500 dollars?